AI Summary

 Then click Next Step to continue setting up your Gmail SMTP.

-If you’re using a custom domain with Gmail, you’ll be asked for the SMTP details next.
-You won’t see this for a Google Workspace or Gmail address.
+If you’re adding a custom domain address (like [email protected]), you’ll be asked for SMTP credentials next.
+These are your mail host’s SMTP server details, separate from your WP Mail SMTP plugin settings.
+You won’t see this prompt for a Google Workspace or standard Gmail address.

 Next, Google will ask you to verify your email address for Gmail SMTP configuration.

-When you click the Send Verification button, Google will send an email to the new From address.
+When you click the Send Verification button, Google will send a confirmation email to the new From address.

-Follow the steps in the email to confirm that you want to use the email address as an alternate From address for your account.
+Follow the steps in that email to confirm you want to use the address as an alternate From address.

 Once that’s done, you’ll see your new From address in your Gmail settings.

-Great!
-That’s all we need to do.
-Now you have 2 different From addresses in Gmail, you can use both of them in WP Mail SMTP.
+Now you have 2 different From addresses in Gmail, and you can use both of them in WP Mail SMTP.

 If you have multiple aliases, repeat these steps for each one.